jsemrau/Agent-Repository/README.md

 # 🧠 Agent Repository

-A curated collection of AI agent studies, research reports, consulting resources, and market analyses focused on AI agents and their applications in FinTech applications and responsible AI practices.
+A curated collection of AI agent studies, research reports, consulting resources, and market analyses focused on AI agents and their applications in FinTech, concluding with responsible AI practices.

 ---